Menü

 What is predatory publishing?

 Many open access journals are funded by article processing charges (APCs), also known as publication fees.
-A small number of these journals are “black sheep” which provide little or no editorial or publishing services in return for the money they charge.
+A small number of these journals are deceptive or bogus publications, commonly known as predatory journals, which provide little or no editorial or publishing services in return for the money they charge.

 These kinds of business practices are often referred to as “predatory publishing”.
 In many cases this method of doing business is associated with spam emails which encourage authors to submit their work.
 These emails often include details designed to tempt authors, such as unrealistically short deadlines by which the journal insists it can complete the peer review process.